ad892-Drexel/Samuno/README.md

 # Samuno
-All the files relevant to the SAMUNO Reinforcement Learning Project
+The Code the runs the GUI to test the SAMUNO platform